Over the Bridge

 The cat!
 Alex scrambled backwards through the undergrowth.
-It was much bigger than it had looked from far away, bigger than the biggest tiger in the zoo.
-Pale green eyes squinted at him out of a shaggy, tufted face with notched, weirdly tapered ears.
+That cat was much bigger than it had looked from far away, bigger than the biggest tiger in the zoo.
+Pale gold eyes squinted at him out of a shaggy, tufted face with notched, weirdly tapered ears.
 It hunched to spring.
 Alex got to his feet and ran.

 The cat leaped past him and almost got him, but he dodged and changed directions.
 The cat leaped from the other side; Alex escaped again.
 He was running very, very fast.

 But it occurred to him, even as his pumping legs carried him through the glimmering magical forest, that he could not see anything that looked remotely like home through the folds of starry darkness.